coderefinery/testing/content/05-gh-actions.md

 Discuss whether this is a useful feature.
 And if it is, why do you think is it useful?

-### Step 11: Discussion
+### Discussion

-We discuss together about our experiences with this exercise.
+Finally, we discuss together about our experiences with this exercise.

 ---
-{: .challenge}

 ## Where to go from here